 Ms Avantika Gupta, COO, completed her LLB, Bachelors of Law from University College London in 2008.
 After completing her degree she was admitted as a Barrister-at-law, Gray's Inn, England & Wales in 2009.
 She joined the Company in 2010 and served in the capacity of a legal manager, coordinating the litigation cases & commercial arbitration of OPG.
 She was also responsible for the development & commissioning of the 300MW power project in Gujarat.
-She has been serving as the Legal Acvisor to the Board & at present is the Chief Operating Officer of OPG Power Generation Pvt Ltd, Chennai.
+She has been serving as the Legal Advisor to the Board & at present is the Chief Operating Officer of OPG Power Generation Pvt Ltd, Chennai.

 Mr Kumar, Non-Executive Director, is Vice Chairman of The Sammar Group, a multinational group, headquartered in Chennai, India, with activities spanning chemical production, engineering and shipping.
 He serves on the boards of various public bodies and of a number of companies across various sectors including electronics, telecommunications, engineering, technology, management and finance.
 He is a former President of the Confederation of Indian Industry and is currently Chairman of the Indo-Japan Chamber of Commerce & Industry.
-He is the I Ionorary Consul General of Greece in Chennai.
-Mr Kumar has a wide range of public interests in the areas of health, social welfare, sports and education, which include his role as President of Bala Mandir Kamaraj Trust and Managing Trustee of The Indian Education Trust.
+He is the 1 Ionorary Consul General of Greece in Chennai.
+Mr Kumar has a wide range of public interests in the areas of health, social welfare, sports and education, which include his role as President of Bala Mandir Kamaraj Trust and Managing Truste of The Indian Education Trust.
 He is also a trustee of the World Wildlife Fund for Nature, India and is a former member of the Institute for Financial Management and Research.
-Mr Kumar has a degree in Electronics Engineering from Anna University, Chennai and is a fellow member of the Institute of Electronics and Telecommunications Engineers.
+Mr Kumar has a degree in Electronics Engineering from Anna University, Chennai and is a fellow member of the Indian National Academy of Engineering.
+He is also a life member of the Institute of Electronics and Telecommunications Engineers.